Why We Suffer . . . and how to end it

 We cannot know life any other way than the way it happens within us.
 YOU are the ONLY DOORWAY to existence for yourself and the experiences you’re having at any given time.
 LIFE is only experienced through the mechanisms of our body, which is OURS, but not US.

 The cumulative sum of all the impressions made upon us governing our hopes, fears, aspirations, biases, beliefs, prejudices, perspectives, and opinions – fashions the lens we see reality through and ultimately determines how we experience life.
 This is karma.
-Here in America, we have a woefully, inadequate and misguided concept of karma, thinking it is a positive endowment or punitive universal mechanism that benefits us if we do good and punishes us if we do something selfish or unappealing circumstances for others.
+Here in America, we have a woefully, inadequate and misguided concept of karma, thinking it is a positive endowment that benefits us if we do good or a punitive universal mechanism that punishes us if we do something selfish or unappealing to others.
 It’s very naive to believe there’s good karma and/or bad karma, and worse yet that, “Karma’s a bitch!”

 As much as we may wish the universe worked like that, it doesn’t.
 And even if it did, the only thing any of us have control over is ourselves.